Anelisiw3/My-Portfolio/README.md

 -**CSS**

 ## How to use
--**Navigation**: Click on the navigation bar to move between sections(Home,About,Skills,Services,Contacts)
+-**Navigation**: Click on the navigation bar to move between sections (Home, About, Skills, Services, Contacts)

 ## Contributing
 I would like to contribute my portfolio , inorder for me to be considered for other job opportunities.